FantasyNitroGEN/visallo/docs/extension-points/back-end/ingestion/rest.md

 # REST Ingestion

 Since Visallo is a webapp, it has specific endpoints that you can use to develop your own REST clients.
-These are known to work since the webapp uses them for interaction with Visallo in order to show you the web UI.

 ## Add Vertex